lycanthr0pes/pdf_ocr/README.md

 ## Setup

 The recommended runtime is `WSL` with a Linux-side virtual environment.
+Windows PowerShell commands are included below for Docker usage and for cases where you need to manage files from Windows.

+### Bash / WSL

 Create and activate the environment: